 The deck is divided into two distinct parts that are structurally independent.
 The larger portion, called ‘strallata’, spans the railway tracks suspended from the arch with extensions at both the Mercati and Lingotto ends, totaling 235m in length.
 The smaller portion, called ‘Lingotto’, provides the link between the Strallata section and the existing parking access footbridge of the Lingotto shopping centre building.

 The 150m span strallata deck is suspended from the arch by the cables on 18m spacings.
 At the Mercati end, it extends 95m to the stair access point in front of the ‘gull wing’ Mercati building.
 The Lingotto portion extends a further 120m to the existing parking access footbridge.
 The total length of the two portions is therefore close to 365m in total.
 The strallata portion spanning the railway is gravity supported by the arch while the Mercati and Lingotto portions by the ‘Piedritti’ columns.

 Three dimensional geometry models were prepared on Autocad at HDA, for the wire frame geometry and surface modeling for detail studies, notably of critical assemblies such as the cable anchors, arch steel plate geometry, foundations, staircases, cable end socket connection details, countercable struts and piedritti details.
-Architectural modeling using 3D renderings developed from the Autocad models were an
+Architectural modeling using 3D renderings developed from the Autocad models were an important communication tool.

 The footbridge is designed to accommodate loads of public crowds, taken as full or partial loading in the most unfavourable conditions.
 Other applied loads incluye prestress of the cables, snow, wind and thermal stresses.
 The most significant loadcases were wind and partial crowding.
 Even though Turin has no history of seismic activity, analysis was carried out at the request of the railway authority, but was shown to have a negligeable effect on the structure.